ehoang0106/blog/source/_posts/lambda-function-count-visitor.md

 ---
-title: Effortlessly Count Blog Visitors with AWS Lambda and API Gateway
+title: Building a Real-Time Visitor Counter For My Blog with AWS Lambda and API Gateway
+date: 2025-10-16 10:00:00
 categories:
 - AWS
 tags: